karenlo08/Face-Detector-Smart-Lock/README.md

 ### Face Embedding

 #### Histogram of Oriented Gradients (HOG)
-It's feature descriptor and simplified representation that contains only the most important information about our image.
+It's a feature descriptor and simplified representation that contains only the most important information about our image.

 <img src="/img/hog-vector-ari.png"/>